-Figure A134: Market Shares and Market Concentration by Region
+Figure A140: Market Shares and Market Concentration by Region

 The first analysis shows the market concentration using the Herfindahl-Hirschman Index (HHI).
 The HHI is calculated by summing the square of each participant's market share in percentage terms.
 Antitrust agencies characterize markets with an HHI less than 1000 as unconcentrated and those with an HHI in excess of 1800 as highly concentrated.
-Figure A134 shows generating capacity-based market shares and HHIs for MISO and its subregions.
+Figure A140 shows generating capacity-based market shares and HHIs for MISO and its subregions.

-Figure A134: Market Shares and Market Concentration by Region 2022-2023
+Figure A140: Market Shares and Market Concentration by Region 2023-2024

 Market shares and the HHI are only general indicators of market concentration and not a definitive measure of market power.
 The most significant shortcoming of market shares and HHIs for identification of market power in electricity markets is that they generally do not account for demand or network constraints.
 In wholesale electricity markets, these factors have a profound effect on competitiveness.
-Because market shares and HHI do not recognize the physical characteristics of electricity that can cause a supplier to have market power under various conditions, these measure alone do not allow for conclusive inferences regarding the overall competitiveness of electricity markets.
-The next two analyses more accurately reveal potential competitive concerns in the MISO markets.
+Because market shares and HHI do not recognize the physical characteristics of electricity that can cause a supplier to have market power under various conditions, these measure alone do not allow for conclusive competitive inferences.

-Figure A135: Pivotal Supplier Frequency by Region and Load Level
+Figure A141: Pivotal Supplier Frequency by Region and Load Level

-A better measure of potential market power is the pivotal supplier metric.
-This metric considers both the supply, demand, and import capability into the market.
+A better measure of potential market power is the pivotal supplier metric, which considers both the supply, demand, and import capability into the market.
 A supplier is pivotal when some of its resources are needed to satisfy the demand (i.e., it is a monopolist over some portion of the load).

-Figure A135 summarizes the results of this analysis, showing the percentage of total hours with a pivotal supplier by region and load level.
-Prices are most sensitive to withholding under highload conditions, which makes it more likely that a supplier could profitably exercise market power in those hours.
+Figure A141 summarizes the results of this analysis, showing the percentage of total hours with a pivotal supplier by region and load level.
+Prices are most sensitive to withholding under high-load conditions, which makes it more likely that a supplier could profitably exercise market power in those hours.
 The percentages shown below the horizontal axis indicate the share of hours that comprise each load-level share.

-Figure A135: Pivotal Supplier Frequency by Region and Load Level
+Figure A141: Pivotal Supplier Frequency by Region and Load Level 2023-2024